-The #MeToo movement has been unlike anything else this past year.
+The #MeToo and Times Up movement has been unlike anything else this past year.
 It has grown into something so much bigger and broader than imagined, with countless women speaking out throughout Hollywood, the country, and internationally.
 And perpetrators have fallen.
 Finally, real consequences.

 Oprah’s impassioned words struck a deep chord, especially:

 “They’re the women whose names we’ll never know.
 They are domestic workers and farm workers.
 They are working in factories and they work in restaurants and they’re in academia and engineering and medicine and science.
 They’re part of the world of tech and politics and business.
 They’re our athletes in the Olympics and they’re our soldiers in the military.”

 This global issue is a stain on humanity.
 Sexual assault and all forms of harassment must come to an end.
 For that to happen, we have to expose it (as so many have, at great personal and professional risk) and make sure there are consequences.